ilopezgazpio/gym-liftoff-connector/Readme.md

 device.emit(uinput.ABS_X, 0)      # Zero ABS_X
 device.emit(uinput.ABS_X, 2047)   # Max ABS_X
 ```

+The event-channel configuration can also be directly imported using the file inside the folder called liftoff_configuration just by copying the file to our local liftoff folder as  Liftoff/Liftoff_Data/InputSettings/ba2614f0-0c69-4dd6-9dac-68b2b72e1acb/ba2614f0-0c69-4dd6-9dac-68b2b72e1acb_0001.inputsettings.
+To reach the Liftoff folder, we can browse the local files of the game in Steam.

 Steam controller configurations can be used to verify the correct mapping: